 The Dramatherapy and Asperger Syndrome Pathway

-Thoughts, feelings and relationships can be hard to understand.
+Thoughts, feelings. situations and relationships can be hard to understand.

 Thoughts, feelings and problems can be put into a visible clear form.
 The visible form may be an object, a chair, a character or other representation.